lyarenei/jellyfin-plugin-listenbrainz/doc/how-it-works.md

 avoid this, go to plugin settings and save the user configuration, no changes are necessary.
 Upon saving, the plugin will try getting the username and save it in the configuration.

+When using MSID for the sync, the plugin tries to find the correct MSID at exponential intervals, up to 4 attempts (around 10 minutes).
+If the MSID is still not found, then the sync is cancelled.

 For now, the sync is only one-way, from Jellyfin to ListenBrainz.
 The other direction is not currently implemented, but it is planned.